froggomad/titled-collection-view-challenge/README.md

 `Note:` This is a 2 part challenge

 ### Part 1
 Where are those black bars coming from?!?
 It's likely that we forgot to give one of our elements a background color.
 When creating elements programmatically, it's necessary to provide the backgroundColor.
 This is a chance for you to get creative as well.
 You could use the same color for each type, or you could choose to add a color property to your `Fruit` and `Vegetable` and use that to differentiate the 2 different types of produce.

 ### Part 2 (optional)
 This is also probably means since there aren't any black bars at top and bottom that our cells aren't sized correctly.
 Can you find a way to create uniform spacing around the cell?
 This is optional because you may prefer for the cell to be full height, and not full width.

 Remember to make meaningful commits as you go.
 Once you've completed what you want to complete, the project builds and runs, and is working as you expect it to, push your changes.

+## Challenge #5 - the final challenge!
+Now that we've gotten rid of code duplication, let's add our new feature.
+What we want to do is add a simple detail view.
+A detail view is just a further representation of a selected item.
+So when the user selects a fruit or vegetable, we want to present them with more information on the object they've selected.

+Feel free to get as creative as you want with it.
+At a mimimum, your detail view should contain the item's description.
+If you added a color property previously, it might be cool to use that as the detail view's background color.
+You can also add images and whatever other elements to this view as you'd like.

+In order for this to be considered working properly, you must devise a way for the user to tap on an item and be presented with more information about *just that item*.

+A simple implementation would be to create a new ViewController (or 2 if you couldn't figure out how to remove duplication previously), give it a label and `yourProduceType` property.
+When the produce is set, the view should update with its information.

+Remember to make small, meaningful commits.
+Once you have a view that represents the selected item and you've styled it to your liking, push your commits.